Top 30 Vegan Food Blogs You Should Follow

 Content Type: Blog; Cookbooks

 Why We Love Them: Vegan Yack Attack is one of the longest-running vegan food blogs out there, and with recipes like Air Fryer BBQ lentil meatballs and buffalo chickpea ranch pizza, it’s not hard to see why.
-Most of Vegan Yack Attack’s recipes lean towards America- and Southwestern-style dishes, but with hundreds of delicious recipes, there’s something for everyone on her website.
-A fare of Vegan Yack Attack’s can have long ingredient lists and require some specialty ingredients, but they’re a must-see for vegans who know their way around a kitchen and who want meals that pack a flavorful punch.
+Most of Vegan Yack Attack’s recipes lean towards American- and Southwestern-style dishes, but with hundreds of delicious recipes, there’s something for everyone on her website.
+Vegan Yack Attack’s recipes can have long ingredient lists and require some specialty ingredients, but they’re a must-see for vegans who know their way around a kitchen and who want meals that pack a flavorful punch.

 You’ll Like Them If: